rimutaka/lambda-debugger-runtime-emulator/README.md

 ![list of sqs queues](/img/sqs-queues.png)

 __Launching the local lambda:__
-- start the _runtime-emulator_ in the terminal as a binary or with `cargo run`
+- run `cargo lambda-emulator` in a separate terminal
-- add environmental variables from the prompt printed by the _runtime-emulator_ to the lambda terminal
+- add environmental variables from the prompt printed by the emulator
-- start your lambda with `cargo run`
+- start your lambda with `cargo run` in the same terminal where you added the env vars

 ![launch example](/img/emulator-launch.png)